Skip to main content Skip to footer

 Air Quality in Ann Arbor

-In order to monitor our community's ambient air quality, OSI has installed a network of 10 air quality monitors across the city, as displayed on the map below.
+In order to monitor our community's ambient air quality, OSI has installed a network of 10 air quality monitors across the city, as displayed on Clarity's A2AQ ("Ann Arbor Air Quality") Map.

 These solar-powered air quality monitors measure pollutants such as particulate matter (PM), nitrogen dioxide (NO2), and ozone (O3).
 These pollutants, when at high enough concentrations, can have negative impacts on both human health and the environment.